 Move to the forefront of your field

-In the age of an increasingly complex laboratory information systems (LIS), electronic health records, big data, and personalized health care, the pathologist holds a critical position in patient care.
-Through clinical informatics—the application of information management in health care—pathologists can promote safe, efficient, effective, personalized, and responsive care.
+In the age of increasingly complex laboratory information systems, electronic health records, big data, and personalized health care, pathologists hold a critical position in patient care.
+Through clinical informatics—the application of information management in health care—pathologists promote safe, efficient, effective, personalized, and responsive care.
 When properly applied, clinical informatics can benefit individuals, institutions, communities, and whole populations.

-In today's health care environment, all pathologists need at least passing familiarity with clinical informatics.
-An understanding of clinical informatics affords pathologists the opportunity to lead in their practices and institutions through analysis of data.
-Application of Clinical Informatics:
+Pathologists need to be familiar with clinical informatics—an understanding of clinical informatics affords pathologists the opportunity to lead in their practices and institutions through analysis of laboratory data.
+The application of Clinical Informatics:

 - supports scalable, sustainable change in test utilization at the individual, practice, and health care system levels

 - proves delivered measurable value in an evolving health care landscape (eg. through population health studies)